Avarok-Cybersecurity/Citadel-Protocol/README.md

 For examples on building applications, please check [the docs](https://avarok-cybersecurity.github.io/Citadel-Protocol/docs/)

 ## Build instructions
-OpenSSL and clang are required in order to compile the libraries.
+OpenSSL and Clang are required in order to compile the libraries.
 View the CI files in .github for an example of getting the code to compile on a bare machine

 ## Testing instructions
-When running unit tests inside `citadel_sdk`, you **must** run the tests with the feature `localhost-testing` enabled, and, allow only one test to run at a time (b/c of a static `Arc<Barrier>` for synchronizing between peers) via `-- --test-threads=1`
+When running unit tests inside `citadel_sdk`, you **must** run the tests with the feature `localhost-testing` enabled and allow only one test to run at a time (b/c of a static `Arc<Barrier>` for synchronizing between peers) via `-- --test-threads=1`

 example: `cargo test --package citadel_sdk --features=localhost-testing -- --test-threads=1`